codeinthehole/codeinthehole.com/www/posts/0047-git-pre-commit-tips.rst

 ----------------------------------

 Be aware of the ``--no-verify`` option to ``git commit``.
-This bypasses the pre-commit hook when committing, which is useful is you have just manually run your test suite and don't need to see it run again when committing.
+This bypasses the pre-commit hook when committing, which is useful if you have just manually run your test suite and don't need to see it run again when committing.

-I use a git aliases to make this easy:
+I use git aliases to make this easy:

 .. sourcecode:: bash